Whitetip Reef Shark Encounters on the Great Barrier Reef: A Fascinating Encounter

 Where can I find whitetip reef sharks on the Great Barrier Reef?

-They are commonly found in shallow waters around coral reefs and rocky areas throughout the Great Barrier Reef.
+Commonly found in shallow waters around coral reefs and rocky areas throughout the Great Barrier Reef.
 They prefer warm waters with temperatures between 73 and 84 degrees Fahrenheit.

 How big do whitetip reef sharks get?